orbitdb/orbitdb/README.md

 ```

 ## API
+**NOTE: the API documentation is currently out of date.
+It will be updated soon!**

 _See usage example below_

 _OrbitDB calls its namespaces channels.
 A channel is similar to "table", "keyspace", "topic", "feed" or "collection" in other db systems._